Doma-Luxy/DV-fitness/README.md

     );
   }
 ```
-Finally we define the formulas the app will use to calculate the users BMI
+Finally we define the formulas the app will use to calculate the users BMI.
 ```dart
    void findBMI() {
     double bmi = 0;